photoprism/photoprism-docs/docs/user-guide/organize/people.md

-PhotoPrism automatically detects faces and clusters them.
+PhotoPrism detects faces while indexing and then groups them by similarity.

-Each time you assign a name to a face or change an existing assignment, PhotoPrism improves face clusters intelligently.
+This may take a while, depending on how many pictures you have.

+!!! tldr ""
+    Face clusters are automatically optimized in the background, for example after new faces have been identified, you've reported a conflict, or new files have been added to your library.

 ## People Section ##

 The people section shows you recognized people as well as new face clusters.

 To star a person click :material-star:.
 Stared persons appear first.